Mansudae Grand Monument

-The Mansu Hill Grand Monument is a complex of monuments in Pyongyang, North Korea.
+The Mansudae Grand Monument is a complex of monuments in Pyongyang, North Korea.
 There are 229 figures in all, commemorating the history of the revolutionary struggle of the Korean people, and especially their leaders.
 The central part of the monument consists of two 22 m bronze statues of Kim Il Sung and Kim Jong Il.

 History

 The monument over time: Left: A 2010 photo of the original statue of a younger Kim Il-sung, wearing an overcoat and Mao suit.
 Top right: A 2012 photo of an updated statue of Kim Il-sung depicting him as an older, smiling statesman wearing a Western suit, and an additional statue of Kim Jong-il.
 Bottom right: A 2014 photo showing Kim Jong-il with a new parka.

 In April 1972, Kim Jong Il erected the monument in honor of Kim Il Sung's 60th birthday.
 The monument features the Great Leader alone overlooking Pyongyang.
 Five years later, the statue was covered in gold leaf.
 Soon after, this gold plating was removed after a visit from Deng Xiaoping, who, after seeing the monument, expressed displeasure with how Chinese aid was being spent.

 Following Kim Jong Il's death in 2011, a similar statue of him was erected on the north side of Kim Il Sung.
 At the same time, Kim Il Sung's statue was altered to portray him at a later age and smiling.
 Kim Il Sung's original Mao suit was also replaced with a Western-style suit.
 The statue of Kim Jong Il initially featured a long coat but it was promptly changed to his signature parka.
 South Korean sources have estimated the cost of the additional statue at $10 million, with North Korean workers working overseas being ordered to donate $150 each towards the monument.

-Daily NK reported that satellite images showed construction activity (cranes and canopy) around the statues from late April until early June of 2024.
+Daily NK reported that satellite images showed construction activity (cranes and canopy) around the statues from late April until early June 2024.
 According to Daily NK, construction activity included: cleaning, polishing, painting, plating, rust removal, upgrading the lightning rods, and upgrading the sound system which plays solemn music around the clock.
 They also reported that during the construction period, maintenance was also performed on a hydraulic elevator system in a tunnel under the statues.